 The answer is important, because American adults with the lowest levels of reading work only about 18-19 weeks a year, and earn less than $5,000 per year.

 Reading literacy has three parts.
-The first is "Prose Literacy", or the ability to read things a newspaper.
+The first is "Prose Literacy," or the ability to read things in a newspaper.
 (Congratulations - you have "Prose Literacy").
-Second is the ability to understand documents that have a series of boxes like a job application or a car loan application.
-Third is the ability to both read and do math inside a document, like an income tax form, or pesticide application record on a farm.
+Second is the ability to understand documents that have a series of boxes, such as a job application or a car loan application.
+Third is the ability to both read and do math inside a document, such as an income tax form, or a pesticide application record on a farm.

-The International Adult Literacy Survey ranks countries ability to read by sorting their adults into three groups - those who can read very well, average readers, and those who are really poor at it.
-In 2009, the United States ranked second only to Sweden in the world in the number of citizens in the "great readers" category.3 One out of every five citizens of the USA are "great readers".
+The International Adult Literacy Survey ranks countries' ability to read by sorting their adults into three groups - those who can read very well, average readers, and those who are really poor at it.
+In 2009, the United States ranked second only to Sweden in the world in the number of citizens in the "great readers" category.
+One out of every five citizens of the USA are "great readers."

-At the same time, the survey also found about one out of five of our citizens fit into the bottom category, and that this group is growing in size.4
+At the same time, the survey also found about one out of five of our citizens fit into the bottom category, and that this group is growing in size.

-If the top one fifth of our nation excel at reading, and the bottom one fifth (and growing) cannot read, It could contribute to future stress in society.
+If the top one-fifth of our nation excel at reading, and the bottom one-fifth (and growing) cannot read, this could contribute to future stress in society.
 We have to change something.
 Kids are a great place to start.

-When you give a child a book, you also give them a new identity - that of a "reader".
+When you give a child a book, you also give that child a new identity - that of a "reader."
 Few gifts match that impact.
-One study done in 2006 found that the average middle class kid had 13 age-appropriate books per child, but low income kids averaged one book per 300 kids.
+One study done in 2006 found that the average middle class kid had 13 age-appropriate books per child, but low-income kids averaged one book per 300 kids.